epfl-ada/ada-2023-project-dat4k/README.md

 With the matched data, we observe if there is a tendency that treated data has higher box office than the box office of control data averaged on the other months.

-### A CHANGER Step 5 : Release season estimation using machine learning
+###  Step 5 : Release season estimation using machine learning

+1) Processing the plot summaries : We aim to link the temporal setting of movies with their release time by counting occurrences of specific words (e.g., winter, summer) in plot summaries.
+To simplify the analysis, we apply lemmatization, followed by the creation of the bag-of-words matrix.
+This enables us to visualize word prevalence in plots throughout the year, revealing insights into potential patterns.

 In this final phase, we aim to construct a generalized model based on observed correlations between temporal aspects and movie characteristics.
 The objective is to predict a movie's release season (Autumn, Winter, Spring, Summer) using classifying algorithms.
 Our approach involves:

   - Scaling features to prevent undue importance on larger-scale attributes (e.g., box office revenue vs. movie runtime).
 Encoding categorical features for distance computation in the KNN algorithm and for the logistic regression.
   - Randomly dividing the data into training and testing sets.
 The training set is used for model development, while the test set evaluates the model's efficiency.
   - Utilizing correlation-based feature selection to avoid over fitting and reduce computational complexity.
 This process retains features with the most significant variance.
-  - Trying three distinct models—KNN, logistic regression, and random forest—to find the most accurate one.
-Tuning hyper parameters for each model before the comparison of metrics like accuracy, F1 score, and ROC curve.
+  - Trying three distinct models—Boosted decision trees, logistic regression, and random forest—to find the most accurate one.
+We compare each model's accuracy with different hyperparameters to select the best one.
   - Assessing and validating results using k-fold cross-validation.